What Do Woodpeckers Eat? The Best Woodpecker Food

 Snow, sleet and bitterly cold temperatures are no match for woodpeckers.
 Their can’t-miss black and white markings, with an occasional sprinkling of red, stand out as they acrobatically forage around bare tree trunks and brave the winter months.
-Attract more woodpeckers this season with this simple yet satisfying menu.
+Find out what do woodpeckers eat, and offer the best woodpecker food at your feeders.
+Attract more woodpeckers with this simple yet satisfying menu.

 Woodpeckers aren’t picky.
-Suet straight from the butcher will do; there’s no need to render it.
-Or you can make your own suet.
+You can make your own suet.
+Beef fat straight from the butcher will do; there’s no need to render it.
 Store-bought suet cakes get the job done, too.
 A basic suet cage feeder is inexpensive, and premade cakes slide right in for a perfect fit.
 Check out the best suet feeders for winter birds.

 Shelled or unshelled, peanuts are a delicious snack that woodpeckers gobble up.
 You can find feeders made specifically for peanuts.
 Companies that sell nuts have jumped on the birding bandwagon and sell peanut feed that doesn’t make the cut for human consumption.
 Remember: Unsalted peanuts are best.
 Discover more backyard birds that eat peanuts.